Best Toyota Tundra Tires for 2026: Top 3 Picks

 Will These Fit My Tundra?

-You should confirm the tire size, rim width and overall diameter against your Tundraâs factory specifications and any lift or leveling modifications youâve made.
-The tires in this guide include common Tundra sizes like 275/65R18 and 305/50R20, but you also need to check wheel clearance, brake and suspension room and TPMS compatibility; if youâre unsure, have a shop mock-fit the tire or consult your ownerâs manual before purchasing.
+You should confirm the tire size, rim width and overall diameter against your Tundra’s factory specifications and any lift or leveling modifications you’ve made.
+The tires in this guide include truck and SUV tire options, but you still need to check wheel clearance, brake and suspension room, speedometer impact and TPMS compatibility.
+If you are unsure, have a tire shop mock-fit the tire or consult your owner’s manual before purchasing.

-Maintain correct inflation, rotate tires on schedule and keep alignment and balancing in check to avoid uneven wear, and pay attention to tread cleaning if you run aggressive offâroad patterns that trap stones.
-Also review warranty and road hazard coverage for the tires you choose, since features like reinforced construction and advertised treadwear warranties can matter for lifespan, and have a professional inspect tires regularly if you haul or tow often.
+Maintain correct inflation, rotate tires on schedule and keep alignment and balancing in check to avoid uneven wear.
+If you use aggressive off-road patterns, inspect the tread for stones, cuts and uneven wear after trail driving.
+Review warranty and road hazard coverage before purchase, and have a professional inspect the tires regularly if you haul or tow often.

 Wrapping Up

-| Set Of 4 Finalist Terreno A/T 275/65R18 116T SUV All Season All Terrain Tire | Set Of 4 Venom Power Terra Hunter X/T XT All-Terrain Mud Off-Road Truck/SUV Tires 265/60R18 | Set Of 4 Venom Power Terra Hunter X/T XT All-Terrain Mud Off-Road Truck/SUV Tires 265/65R18 | |
+| Set Of 4 Finalist Terreno A/T 275/65R18 116T SUV All Season All Terrain Tire | Set Of 4 Venom Power Terra Hunter X/T XT All-Terrain Mud Off-Road Truck/SUV Tires 265/65R18 | Falken Wildpeak A/T4W | |

 |---|---|---|---|